• Skip to primary navigation

 Ground Pork Bolognese

-🤍 Recipe Highlights
+๐Ÿค Recipe Highlights

-I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:
+I have summarised everything that you will come to know and love (LOVE โค) about the recipe in the points below:

 • Budget friendly: there is nothing in this recipe that will blow the budget.
-Minced pork is cheaper than other cuts of pork meat and the remaining ingredients are all ones that come with a range of prices with the cheapest often being enough to do the trick.
+Minced pork (ground pork) is cheaper than other cuts of pork meat and the remaining ingredients are all ones that come with a range of prices with the cheapest often being enough to do the trick.

 • Family friendly: everyone of all ages loves a spaghetti bolognese recipe and this pork spaghetti bolognese is no exception, it will be thoroughly devoured and enjoyed by all!
+A large pot of this bolognese and a little pepper on top will ensure well fed, satisfied eaters!

 • Dinner done in less than 30 mins: some night's you need dinner stat.
 An plan up your sleeve that will get the hungry mouths fed and on the table without ordering in.
-This pork bolognese recipe will be done in 30 mins and you can cook some spaghetti or your favourite pasta to serve with it as the sauce is simmering! 👍😉.
+This pork bolognese recipe is the perfect recipe to get dinner sorted ASAP and a great way to cook some spaghetti or your favourite pasta to serve with it as the sauce is simmering! ๐Ÿ‘๐Ÿ˜‰.

-• Taste and texture: the sauce is meaty, thick and rich with tomato flavours.
+• Taste and texture: the sauce is meaty, thick and rich with great tomato flavours.
 You will love twirling your fork in the pasta and delight in the juicy flavour that hasn't set you back hours in the kitchen.

 • Diverse serving options: you have a wide variety of choices when it comes to serving the bolognese.
 Be it with your favourite cooked pasta, spooned onto toasted bread or as the filling for a grilled cheese, the bolognese sauce will lend it self to all of these options and more!

-🥗 Ingredients
+๐Ÿฅ— Ingredients

 The photo below is to show you everything you need to make the recipe.
 Please refer to the printable recipe card for specific ingredient measurements as well as detailed instructions.